Commonly Misused Standard American English (SAE) Words

 Non-standard: John abrogated all responsibility for the catering arrangements (should be "abdicated").

-Non-standard: You should not abrogate to yourself the whole honour of the President's visit (should be "arrogate").
+Non-standard: You should not abrogate to yourself the whole honor of the President's visit (should be "arrogate").

 accept and except.
 While they sound similar (or even identical), except is a preposition that means "apart from", while accept is a verb that means "agree with", "take in", or "receive".
 Except is also occasionally used as a verb, meaning to take out or to leave out.